The best foods to fight depression naturally

 Other foods to consider are prebiotic foods.
 These are whole foods like leafy greens, bananas, and tubers like sweet potatoes that feed the good bacteria in your gut.
 Remember, happy good gut bacteria also means a happy mind due to the essential gut-brain connections.

 While research is still ongoing, mixed, and not quite conclusive, it shows that in many cases low levels of omega-3 unsaturated fatty affect dopamine levels in the brain.

 It is also known that omega-3 fatty acids are building blocks to healthy brain development and function.

-Research has shown that a number of psych disorders like Parkinson’s, schizophrenia, attention deficit disorders, and to some extent depression involve dysregulation of dopamine, although it is important to note that the etiology (disease development) in these illnesses is multifactorial with both genetic and environmental factors.
+Research has shown that several psych disorders like Parkinson’s, schizophrenia, attention deficit disorders, and to some extent, depression involve dysregulation of dopamine, although it is important to note that the etiology (disease development) in these illnesses is multifactorial with both genetic and environmental factors.

 Other research also shows that persons with depression are more likely to have low levels of Omega 3, and deficiency is also associated with personality and cognitive reactivity, such as high levels of hopelessness and suicidality as seen in this study.

 According to research, it is thought that there is a relationship between the increased incidence of depression and a diet lacking in PUFAs.